-Jane’s Fellowship Program (JFP) is a year-long program that brings together a diverse group of leaders who are actively serving Pierce County and working to address a wide range of community challenges.
-The goal of JFP is to deepen leadership skills, expand perspectives and encourage equitable collaborations for grassroots and community leaders.
+Jane’s Fellowship Program (JFP) is a year-long program that brings together a group of leaders who are actively serving Pierce County and working to address a wide range of community challenges.
+The goal of JFP is to deepen leadership skills, expand perspectives, and encourage collaborations for grassroots and community leaders.
 In this 12-month, cohort-based program, Fellows meet twice monthly to share in skills training, experiential learning, and community building.
 Pierce County residents who feel called to lead, serve and collaborate around a community vision are encouraged to apply.

 2004